croct-tech/plug-js/docs/events.md

 ```
 </details>

-## orderViewed
+## cartViewed

-This event records the user viewed the shopping order.
+This event records the user viewed the shopping cart.

-You should track this event when a user views the shopping order page or summary.
+You should track this event when a user views the shopping cart page or summary.

 #### Properties